Spike Island (Andaman Islands)

 Spike Island is an island of the Andaman Islands.
 It belongs to the North and Middle Andaman administrative district, part of the Indian union territory of Andaman and Nicobar Islands.
 The island lies 63 km north from Port Blair.

 Geography

 The island belongs to the West Baratang Group and lies north of Bluff Island.

 Administration

 Politically, Spike Island, along neighboring Baratang Islands, is part of Rangat Taluk.

 Transportation

-you can travel by Dinghy through Port Anson from Mayabuner, on demand.
+you can travel by Dinghy through Port Anson from Mayabunder, on demand.